Lamar Tennis Camps

 With Dashutina and Salas getting a spot on the conference's second team, it marked the fourth straight season that the Southland had honored multiple Lady Cards, the longest such streak in school history.

 The 2012 season represented Wong's eighth consecutive season of 12 or more wins.
-After a slow start to the campaign, All-Southland honorees Alessandra Pennesi and Hélène Czudek combined with a 15-win debut season by Salas to take the Cardinals to a 7-4 conference slate before being upended by UT Arlington at the Southland Championships.
+After a slow start to the campaign, All-Southland honorees Alessandra Pennesi and Hélène Czudek combined for a 15-win debut season to help LU to a 7-4 conference slate before being upended by UT Arlington at the Southland Championships.

 It was a strong way to end a career for both Harbuzi and Gutierrez, who combined to earn All-SLC honors seven times over those four seasons, with an impressive six on the first team.
 Gutierrez was also the second player in school history to earn Player of the Year, taking home the award in 2010.